 Princes Quay isn’t the only local attraction.
-Hull has plenty more to offer.
+Hull has plenty more to offer you when you visit.

 Bonus Arena is a state-of-the-art, music and events complex with a capacity of up to 3,500 people that allows Hull to attract large corporate conferences, exhibitions and trade tours as well as major touring concerts, stand-up comedy, family shows and sporting events.

 Bonus Arena is easily accessible via our brand new pedestrian link on Level 1.

 The Humber Bridge, near Princes Quay is a 2,220-metre single-span suspension bridge, which opened to traffic on 24 June 1981.
 It was the longest of its type in the world when opened, and is now the eighth-longest.

 The Hull Minster is just a short walk from the centre.
 It is more than 700 years since King Edward I began the ambitious task of erecting this majestic church, making it one of the greatest of the great churches of the English medieval period.
 It is the largest parish church (by area), according to the Guiness Book of Records.

 Housed in Queen Victoria Square, the building was designed by Christopher G Wray and opened in 1871.
 Exhibits focus on the city’s rich history of merchant trade, whaling and fishing.
 The museum is also home to the UK’s largest collection of scrimshaw bone and ivory carvings.

 The award-winning Ferens Art Gallery boasts a magnificent and diverse collection, ranging from the medieval period and European Old Masters to contemporary video portraits.
 Situated seconds away from Princes Quay this gallery has become a must-see attraction following it’s 5.1million pound refurbishment.